NeoClear/armory/content/posts/coffee-theory-espresso/index.md

 4. **Pump**: Rotery pump; viberate pump.
 Rotery pump is better.
 5. **Boiler**: Single/dual boiler; Boiler heated or heating block.
 6. **Build quality**: What material is used.
 Brass (better maluability, cheaper, better heat retention) is definitely fine for the espresso machine, but stainless steel (healthier? more expensive) is better.
+7. **Dimension & Weight**: It must fit into your counterspace.
+8. **Heat up time**: You cannot wait for 30 min just to make espresso.
+There is usually programmable wakeup feature, but I generally don't wanna rely on it.

 ### Models For Recommendation
 > Entry levels